| | | | | | | |

 Garlic-Ginger Bok Choy Sauté

-I’ve always wanted to try bok choy so I finally decided to pick some up.
-I found an easy & healthy recipe by Robin Miller that looked perfected.
-It was quick and simple to make and tasted fantastic!
-I really loved the garlic, ginger, and soy combination.
-This bok choy paired perfectly with the salmon and rice I served for dinner.
+I’ve always wanted to try bok choy, so I finally decided to pick some up at the grocery store.
+I found an easy & healthy garlic-ginger bok choy sauté recipe by Robin Miller that looked perfect.
+It was a quick and simple Asian side dish recipe, and it tasted fantastic!
+This bok choy paired perfectly with the Asian salmon and garlic rice I served for dinner.

 Garlic-Ginger Bok Choy Sauté